OSH Answers Fact Sheets

 What is Multi-Drug Resistant Tuberculosis?

 Tuberculosis (TB) is an infectious disease caused by a germ called Mycobacterium tuberculosis.
 Tuberculosis is spread through the air when a person sneezes, coughs, or breathes.
-Multi-Drug Resistant Tuberculosis is resistant to at least two of the main drugs used to treat TB-- isoniazid (INH), and rifampin.
+Multi-Drug Resistant Tuberculosis (MDR-TB) is resistant to at least two of the main "first-line" drugs used to treat TB.
+TB may also be extensively drug-resistant (XDR-TB) which are strains that are resistant to two or more of the "second-line" drugs.

-TB primarily attacks the respiratory system although it can attack other organs as well.
+TB primarily attacks the respiratory system (lungs) although it can attack other organs as well.
 The symptoms of TB include fever, night sweats, weight loss, chest pain, and coughing.
+See the OSH Answers fact sheet on Tuberculosis for more information.

 How does TB become drug resistant?